-Provide policies and procedures for identifying, controlling, disposing, and assigning responsibility for property.
+This policy is intended to provide guidance for identifying, controlling, disposal, and assigning responsibility for

-These policy and procedures are applicable to all equipment purchases regardless of the funding source, including the following:
+This policy is applicable to all equipment purchases, regardless of the funding source, including but not limited to the

 Threshold and Inventory Control Requirements